Sangarius Bridge: Construction

 The bridge is built of blocks of limestone, and, including the abutments at each end, totals 429 m in length, with a width of 9.85 m and a height of up to 10 m.
 The bridge rests on seven main arches.
 The central five arches span ranges from 23 to 24.5 m, with the piers between them ca. 6 m thick.
-They are complemented on either side by a smaller arch with a span of ca. 20 m.
+They are complimented on either side by a smaller arch with a span of ca. 20 m.
 The Çark Deresi stream flows through one of the western arches today.
 In addition, there are further five arches (two in the western and three in the eastern ends) of between 3 and 9 m on the banks of the river bed, which served as spillways in case the river overflowed.
 The eastern part of the bridge has been partially destroyed by the construction of a railway line along the river's course.
 The seven main piers were apparently decorated with small Christian crosses, which, with the exception of two, seem to have been destroyed.

 In detail, the width of the main architectural elements (spans in bold, piers in parentheses) are, in meters: